Shasta County, California

 Frequently Asked Questions

-The median sale price in Shasta County is $412,000 as of March 2026, based on MLS data — up 11% year-over-year.
-That said, prices vary significantly by area — from around $280,000 in Anderson to $500,000+ in Palo Cedro.
-Nathan can give you a neighborhood-specific breakdown.
+The median sale price in Shasta County is approximately $377,000 as of June 2026, based on MLS data — down 4.8% year-over-year.
+Prices vary by area — Anderson starts in the low $300Ks, Shasta Lake runs around $275K–$325K, and Palo Cedro typically runs $450K and up.

-Start with accurate pricing, strong photos, clear disclosures, and a plan that highlights what matters locally — commute, school zones, lot size, views, and whether the property feels close to town or more rural.
+Start with accurate pricing, strong photography, clear disclosures, and a plan that highlights what matters locally — commute, school zones, lot size, views, and whether the property feels close to town or more rural.
 In this market, clean positioning usually beats hype.

 Ready to Make a Move?